HamzaZ4/HamzaZ4/README.md

 I'm an engineering student passionate about building efficient, practical solutions through code.
 I’m constantly learning and adapting, with a focus on modern web technologies and solving real-world problems through software.

 ### What I'm Currently Learning
 - **MERN Stack**: Diving deep into full-stack development with MongoDB, Express, React, and Node.js.
-Trying to reinforce skills in MEN, and learning the R from 0.
+Trying to reinforce skills in M,E and N, and learning the R from 0.
 - **A Bit of Machine Learning**: Taking introductory course to Machine Learning to learn theory about the subject as well as experiment with libraries like pytorch and pandas.
 - **Async Programming**: Mastering Promises and async/await to improve web app performance.